kairoje/budgeteers-server/README.md

 **As a user**, I want to view the details of a specific budget category.

 **Acceptance Criteria:**
-- Users can click on a category to view its details, including its name and associated items.
+- Users can click on a category to view its details, including its name and associated expenses.
 - Users are presented with an error message if the category does not exist.

 **As a user**, I want to see a list of all my budget categories for an overview.

 **Acceptance Criteria:**
 - Users can access a list of all their budget categories.
-- The list displays category names and, if available, the number of associated items.
+- The list displays category names and, if available, the number of associated expenses.

 **As a user**, I want the option to delete a budget category that I no longer need.

 **Acceptance Criteria:**
 - Users can delete a budget category.
-- Deletion of a category should not affect associated items.
+- Deletion of a category should not affect associated expenses.

-## Managing Items
+## Managing expenses

-**As a user**, I want to add a budget item to a specific category to track my expenses accurately.
+**As a user**, I want to add a budget expense to a specific category to track my expenses accurately.

 **Acceptance Criteria:**
-- Users can add a budget item to a category by providing item details such as name, amount, and description.
+- Users can add a budget expense to a category by providing expense details such as name, amount, and description.
-- Users receive a confirmation message upon successful item addition.
+- Users receive a confirmation message upon successful expense addition.

-**As a user**, I want the ability to update a budget item's details to ensure they are current.
+**As a user**, I want the ability to update a budget expense's details to ensure they are current.

 **Acceptance Criteria:**
-- Users can edit a budget item's name, amount, or description.
+- Users can edit a budget expense's name, amount, or description.
-- Changes to an item's name should not conflict with existing item names within the same category.
+- Changes to an expense's name should not conflict with existing expense names within the same category.

-**As a user**, I want to view the details of a specific budget item to track its information.
+**As a user**, I want to view the details of a specific budget expense to track its information.

 **Acceptance Criteria:**
-- Users can click on an item to view its details, including name, amount, and description.
+- Users can click on an expense to view its details, including name, amount, and description.
-- Users are presented with an error message if the item does not exist.
+- Users are presented with an error message if the expense does not exist.

-**As a user**, I want to see a list of all budget items within a specific category.
+**As a user**, I want to see a list of all budget expenses within a specific category.

 **Acceptance Criteria:**
-- Users can access a list of all budget items within a category.
+- Users can access a list of all budget expenses within a category.
-- The list displays item names, amounts, and descriptions, if available.
+- The list displays expense names, amounts, and descriptions, if available.

-**As a user**, I want the option to delete a budget item when it's no longer relevant.
+**As a user**, I want the option to delete a budget expense when it's no longer relevant.

 **Acceptance Criteria:**
-- Users can delete a budget item.
+- Users can delete a budget expense.
-- Deletion of an item should not affect the category or other associated items.
+- Deletion of an expense should not affect the category or other associated expenses.

 # Budgeteer ERD
 ![ERD.png](ERD.png)